Did you know Chile is the biggest producer of Cabernet Sauvignon behind France?

-Today, Concha y Toro is a publically traded company that can be found on the NYSE (symbol VCO).
+Today, Concha y Toro is a publicly-traded company that can be found on the NYSE (symbol VCO).
 The family retains 5% of the shares.

 Our tour continued to the original cellars named “Casillero del Diablo” (the devil’s cellar).
 Here we listened to a rather cheesy production of a myth about this line of wines.

-Concha y Toro makes several different brands of wines and the most famous is the value-priced wines of Casillero del Diablo.
+Concha y Toro makes several different brands of wines and the most famous are the value-priced wines of Casillero del Diablo.

-We were not blown away by the wines from Concha y Toro.
-We liked some more than others, but overall preferred the wines from the Marques de Casa Concha tasting than the wines from the Terrunyo line except for the Carménère.
+Overall, we were not blown away by the Concha y Toro wines.
+We liked some more than others, and in particular the Marques de Casa Concha wines.

 The Chardonnay (Marques de Casa Concha, 2013) was delightful.
 The Merlot (Marques de Casa Concha, 2013) was complex and easy to drink.

-Our final wine tasting was from the super premium brand Don Melchor, and it was a Cabernet Sauvignon 2008.
-We both found this wine harsh and full of tannins and were surprised to learn that it retails for USD $150.
+Our final wine tasting was from the super-premium brand Don Melchor, and it was a Cabernet Sauvignon 2008.
+We both found this wine harsh and full of tannins and were surprised to learn that it retails for $150.00 USD.

 Viña Aquitania – Boutique Winery with an Intimate Experience

-Viña Aquitania was by far our favorite winery and one that we highly recommend you check out.
-It is easy to get to via public transportation (see below for directions) and worth the one-hour commute.
+Viña Aquitania was by far our favorite winery and one that we highly recommend visiting.
+It is easy to get to via public transportation.

-The vineyard is a boutique vineyard owned by four owners, one Chilean three French.
-Located at the bottom of the Andes mountain, it makes for an impressive view.
+Located at the bottom of the Andes Mountain, it makes for impressive views.

 Wine Tasting at Viña Aquitania